Expressions

 Operators

-Operators are basic mathematical functions for adding, retracting, etc. the other components of the expression.
-You need to type these manually using your keyboard.
+Operators are basic mathematical functions for adding, subtracting, and other calculations on the expression components.
+Type these manually using your keyboard.

 Strings